napari/docs/docs/community/governance.md

 there is an odd number of members and another vote can be held.
 A majority of the SC will not be employed by the same entity.
 One seat on the SC is reserved for a member elected by the [Institutional and Funding Partner Advisory Council](#institutional-and-funding-partners), as detailed below.
-This member need not be an existing core developer.
+This member need not be an existing core team member.

 The SC membership, including the Institutional and Funding Partner (IFP) seat, is revisited every January.
 SC members who do not actively engage with the SC duties are expected to resign.
-New members for vacant spots are added by nomination by a core developer.
+New members for vacant spots are added by nomination by a core team member.
 Nominees should have demonstrated long-term, continued commitment to the project and its [mission and values](mission-and-values).
 A nomination will result in discussion that cannot take more than a month and then admission to the SC by consensus.
 During that time deadlocked votes of the SC will